 15 Traits of Adult Children of Narcissists: How To Reclaim Your Happiness after Emotional Abuse

-Sheenie Ambardar, MD is a Los Angeles-based psychiatrist, psychotherapist, and coach passionate about helping people via telehealth.
+Sheenie Ambardar, MD is a Los Angeles-based psychiatrist, psychotherapist, and coach who sees patients throughout California and New York via telehealth.
 Dr. Ambardar specializes in working with Adult Children of Narcissists and provides trauma-informed therapy, medication management, personal coaching, and group therapy for this community.
 To learn more about Narcissistic Personality Disorder, you can check out Dr. Ambardar's article about Narcissistic Personality Disorder on Medscape, first published in 2009.

 The Psychological Toll on Adult Children of Narcissists